eltrino/diamantedesk-documentation/user-guide/tickets.md

 * via [**processing email requests**](email-processing.md) sent to the support email address;
 * by the admin users via the admin panel.

-Tickets in the admin panel can be viewe d and created at:
+Tickets in the admin panel can be viewed and created at:

 * the **Branches** top menu (see [**Branches**](branches.html) section);
 * the **All Tickets** top menu.